- SUNDAY 11th March 2018 from 8:45am -

 All routes will be clearly marked with a comprehensive traffic management and marshalling system in place.
 Riders on the longer distances will pass through lakeland and forest areas, making for a truly enjoyable ride.
-Start times are staggered to allow similar finishing times, with prize-giving at 1pm to allow all riders to attend.
+Start times from 8:45am are staggered to allow similar finishing times, with prize-giving at 1pm to allow all riders to attend.

 Electronic transponders will be provided to all riders to ensure accurate recording of ride times and each and every rider will be eligible for good spot prizes.